Why We Chose The Batteries That We Use

 When it comes to lead-acid, quality matters.
 Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made using a sustainable manufacturing process.
 Most of the lead in DEKA’s new lead batteries is recycled from old lead batteries.

-For larger systems we use the DEKA Unigy II line, an industrial AGM bank consisting of a single string of 2v cells.
+For most lead systems we use the DEKA Unigy II line, an industrial AGM bank consisting of a single string of 2v cells.
 This battery bank is rated at 1800 cycles at 50% DOD, and can sit on stand-by for a decade or more!

 Mountain View Solar has the most off-grid and battery backup experience in the mid-atlantic area.
-Our current systems are based on Schneider Electric and DEKA equipment, resulting in a clean and compact system, built to last over twice as long as competitor’s designs.
+Our systems are clean and compact, built to last over twice as long as competitor’s designs.